TaterDAO/app/README.md

 ### Quickstart

 After you have installed the respective package dependencies, you can run `scripts/quickstart.sh` to set up a local blockchain with deployed contracts, seeded titles, and Algolia indexing.

+## License

+This repository and all code herein is released under the [GPLv3 License](docs/LICENSE.md).